Antoine-Augustin Préault

-Antoine-Augustin Préault (6 October 1809 – 11 January 1879) was a French sculptor of the "Romantic" movement.
+Antoine-Augustin Préault (6 October 1809 – 11 January 1879) was a French sculptor of the Romantic movement.
 Born in the Marais district of Paris, he was better known during his lifetime as Auguste Préault.

 Biography

-A student of David d'Angers, Préault first exhibited at the Paris Salon in 1833.
+A student of David d'Angers, Préault first exhibited at the Paris Salon of 1833.
 He was not favorably looked upon by some of the artistic community's elite due to his outspokenness and because he was part of the circle of activists who participated in the French Revolution of 1830.
 During that period of turmoil, Préault's studio was vandalized and many of his plaster models were destroyed.
 As a result of these circumstances his work has been largely overshadowed by his contemporaries.

 Antoine-Augustin Préault died in Paris in 1879 and was interred in the Père Lachaise Cemetery.